Progressive Discipline: Policy & Tips (+ Free Sample)

 The key to an effective progressive discipline policy is to remember that the intent is not punishment but rather assistance and support.
 Supporting and guiding your employees to improve their performance and workplace behaviors will lead to better alignment with your company’s culture and expectations.

-You must also ensure that your policy clearly communicates your intentions.
+You must ensure that your policy clearly communicates your intentions.
 By not doing so, you could end up with employees who think that you are just trying to fire them or hold them to unreasonable expectations.

 Stick to the Policy

-When you have a progressive discipline policy in place you should strive to follow the steps for behavior correction in order—verbal warning, written warning, final written warning, and termination.
+When you have a progressive discipline policy in place, you should strive to follow the steps for behavior correction in order—verbal warning, written warning, final written warning, and termination.

 In rare circumstances, you can skip steps.
 If an employee’s behavior is especially egregious, like those mentioned above as exceptions to your progressive discipline policy, you can go right to termination.
 Just make sure that you have properly documented the incidents, your actions, and your reason for immediate termination.